-For an art form that is so focused on the visual narrative, one would think that there are an overabundance of movies dealing with magic to choose from for this list.
+For an art form that is so focused on the visual narrative, one would think that there is an overabundance of movies dealing with magic to choose from for this list.
 Sadly, this is not the case.
 We have had to search diligently to find what we feel are the Top 10 Magic Movies of All Time.
 Some of the movies on this list are indicative of the shallowness of the pool of films to choose from.
 Others are simply brilliant.
-The fact is, we need stronger films dealing with magic to be made, wouldn’t you agree?
+The fact is, we need stronger films dealing with magic to be made, wouldn't you agree?

 10. Terror Train